eyesmd/nulu2d/README.md

 ## Roadmap
 * Start with the Physics module (objects bouncing off of each other)
+* Implement containing? (shapes, segments and points (non-shapes at the right is valid, thought it yields always false))
+* Implement intersecting? (shapes, segments and points (points intersect with segments if they belong to them))

 ## Leftovers
 * Investigate how dependencies ought to be dealt with in Ruby (gosu in sandbox.rb)
-* Refactor sproject adn vproject to sproject_to and vproject_to
-* Other colision checks: Contains over shapes and segments?
-Intersects between segments?
+* Note how point containment wasn't done with raycasting